threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#manual__faq?id=how-can-i-use-graphql-to-find-information-on-the-threefold-grid">How can I use GraphQl to find information on the Threefold Grid?</a></li>
 <li><a href="#manual__faq?id=how-can-i-use-grid-proxy-to-find-information-on-the-threefold-grid-and-3nodes">How can I use Grid Proxy to find information on the Threefold Grid and 3nodes?</a></li>
 <li><a href="#manual__faq?id=who-is-hosting-graphql-and-grid-proxy-on-the-threefold-grid">Who is hosting GraphQL and Grid Proxy on the Threefold Grid?</a></li>
+<li><a href="#manual__faq?id=i-do-not-remember-the-name-threefold-3bot-id-associated-with-my-seed-phrase-on-the-threefold-connect-app-can-i-recover-my-tf-connect-app-account-with-only-the-seed-phrase-and-not-the-name-3bot-id-associated-with-it">I do not remember the name (Threefold 3bot ID) associated with my seed phrase on the Threefold Connect app.
+Can I recover my TF Connect app account with only the seed phrase and not the name (3bot ID) associated with it?</a></li>
 </ul>
 </li>
 <li><a href="#manual__faq?id=threefold-commercial-grid-services">Threefold Commercial Grid Services</a>